Flexi Schooling

 There are a number of problems commonly encountered by parents attempting to arrange Flexi schooling for their child:·

 SAT’s -Regardless of any flexi schooling arrangements if a child is registered at a school the child’s SAT’s results must be undertaken.
 Should the child not take the SAT’s test then the school scores zero in all the tests the child fails to take.
 This is a disincentive for the school (particularly a small school) to make such arrangements.
-If you agree to the child attending the SAT’s tests,then the school may be fearful that the child will score poorly, again effecting the schools league table position & funding rather than the mental health and well being of the child.
+If you agree to the child attending the SAT’s tests, then the school may be fearful that the child will score poorly, again affecting the school’s league table position & funding rather than the mental health and well-being of the child.

 This issue must also be considered, and a solution found that works for all parties especially the child.